 Photo Series: Installing Spanish Clay Floors in Classic Designs

-This is the last photo in this series showcasing the skill of this local tile Artisan installing the Herringbone pattern clay floor in Montecito, California.
+This is the last photo in this series as I showcase the skill of this local Artisan tile setter as he installs the Herringbone pattern clay floor in beautiful Montecito, California!